MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/inspect-styles/edit-fonts.md

 <!--:::image type="content" source="../media/font-editor-defining-fonts.msft.png" alt-text="The font editor with a defined list of fonts and fallback fonts." lightbox="../media/font-editor-defining-fonts.msft.png":::-->

 > [!NOTE]
-> If you select a global value for font family, you do not get another dropdown, since there is no fallback for it in CSS.
+> If you select a global value for font family, you don't get another dropdown, since there is no fallback for it in CSS.

 <!-- ====================================================================== -->